inria-thoth/cyanure_gpu/docs/sphinx/source/benchmarks.rst

 - **qning-miso and catalyst-miso are still among the best solvers** here, but the difference with svrg is smaller. sklearn-saga is sometimes competitive, sometimes not.

+- **CyanureGPU have similar results to CuML**, CuML and CyanureGPU have similar results except for larger datasets where CuML is 2-3 times faster.

 .. image:: figs/alpha_logistic_l2.png